Registry cleaner

 The icon of the registry editor in Windows 11.

-A registry cleaner is a class of utility software designed for the Microsoft Windows operating system, whose purpose is to remove redundant items from the Windows Registry.
+A registry cleaner is a class of utility software for removing data from the Windows Registry.
+Generally, it is used to remove data that is not needed or could be problematic.

-Registry cleaners seem to no longer be supported by Microsoft, despite originally having made and distributed their own registry cleaner under the name of RegClean.
+Registry cleaners are no longer supported by Microsoft, despite originally having distributed their own registry cleaner, named RegClean.
 Currently, vendors of registry cleaners claim that they are useful to repair inconsistencies arising from manual changes to applications, especially COM-based programs.

-The effectiveness of Registry cleaners is a controversial topic.
-The issue is further clouded by the fact that malware and scareware are often associated with utilities of this type.
+The effectiveness of registry cleaners is controversial.
+The issue is clouded by the fact that malware and scareware are often associated with utilities of this type.

 Advantages and disadvantages

 Due to the sheer size and complexity of the Registry database, manually cleaning up redundant and invalid entries may be impractical, so Registry cleaners try to automate the process of looking for invalid entries, missing file references or broken links within the Registry and resolving or removing them.

 The correction of an invalid Registry key (such as one or more that remain after uninstallation of a program application) can provide some benefits; but the most voluminous will usually be quite harmless, obsolete records linked with COM-based applications whose associated files are no longer present.